 M3 Chicago: Metro, Manufacturing, Momentum

 Supported by the Cook County Bureau of Economic Development, M3 Chicago connects the region’s manufacturing ecosystem.
-The program advances equitable and sustainable development by helping manufacturers expand, collaborate, network, innovate and access critical resources.
+The initiative advances equitable and sustainable development by helping manufacturers expand, collaborate, network, innovate and access critical resources.

 Manufacturing plays a central role in our region’s economy.
 In fact, the Chicago region remains one of the largest metals manufacturing regions in the nation in terms of both employment and output.